nekromant/rumboot-tools/README.md

 EDCL stands for 'Ethernet communications debug link'.
 It provides a way to access physical memory via a special protocol over UDP.
 It exists in all RC Module's chips (except 'basis' platform).
 The protocol has *NO* security at all, so please disable edcl in a production enviroment.
 If you didn't get it, I'll write it in *bold*:

-*NEVER ENABLE EDCL IN A PRODUCTION ENVIRONMENT*
+*NEVER EVER ENABLE EDCL IN A PRODUCTION ENVIRONMENT OR YOU'LL MAKE EASY PREY FOR HAX0RS!!! *

-### Seting up
+### Setting up network for EDCL

 EDCL IP and MAC adresses are hardcoded in silicon.
 Therefore putting several same chips in one LAN is not likely to work.
-The recommended setup is a dedicated network interface directly connected to the target board. the interface should have an IP _192.168.0.1_ netmask _255.255.0.0_
+The recommended setup is a dedicated network interface directly connected to the target board.

+IP: _192.168.0.1_
+NetMask _255.255.0.0_

-After the interface setup is done, just add _-e_ option for xrun/xflash and enjoy
+After the interface setup is done, just add _-e_ option for xrun/xflash and enjoy the speedup

 ### ARP Bugs and workarounds

 Some old chips have an invalid IP set as 192.168.0.0.
 The OS will discard ARP replies as invalid.
 However since EDCL only checks mac, we can set a static ARP record.
 The xrun does that automatically when needed using sudo/runas on linux/windows respectively.
 If a static record exists, no static record is added.
+When this hack is needed - you'll see UAC request in windows.
+In linux sudo will ask you for a password.

 ### IP clash bug and workarounds